tanviriss/aws-exam-prep/notes/aws_services.md

 - Not suitable for critical jobs or databases

-- Dedicated Hosts - book an entire physical server, control instance placement
+**Dedicated Hosts - book an entire physical server, control instance placement**
+- Book an entire physical server for your use.
+- Control over **instance placement** (useful for licensing requirements).
+- Allows you to run your workloads on **dedicated hardware**.
+- Provides **visibility into sockets, cores, and host ID** for compliance or licensing needs.
+- Most expensive purchasing option.
+- **Recommended for:**
+  - Software that requires specific server-bound licenses.
+  - Compliance and regulatory requirements where physical isolation is necessary.

 - Dedicated Instances - no other customers will share your hardware
 - Capacity Reservations - reserve capacity in a specific AZ for any duration